bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hormander.md

 **Lars Hörmander** was a Swedish mathematician who won a Fields medal and a Wolf prize for his work on partial differential equations.

 ### Mathematical Profile (Excerpt):
-* Lars' mother was Alma Elisabeth Kristiansson (1899-1983) who was born in Mjällby.
-* Lars was the youngest of his parents five children; his siblings included Oskar, born 1921, Olof, born 1923, and Karin.
 * Lars attended his first school in Mjällby, then made a daily train journey to attend a higher level school in a larger nearby town.
 * Fremberg taught Hörmander the material covered in the first semester of Lund University while he was at the gymnasium in Lund.
 * In 1948 Hörmander graduated from the gymnasium and began his studies at the University of Lund.